jaider0/GCDCourseProject/README.md

 5. The second data manipulation, gives birth to our first tidy dataset, called ds_tidy1.
 In this step, the only measurement columns maintained from the “ds_complete” dataset are those that measure means and standard deviations.
 All other columns (except 1 to 3 - id, activity id and description) are removed.

   5.1 The criteria used for determining the measurement columns that are maintained was those who included “mean” and “std” in it’s description.
-Function grep() for that manner.
+Function grep() was used for that manner.

   5.2 ds_tidy1 is sorted by SubjectId and ActivityCode